hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    vpnclient                                          u,u,u
    ```

 1. Delete certificates.
 Replace "Nickname" below with each certificate's nickname.
 Repeat for each certificate.
+When finished, list certificates in the IPsec database again, and confirm that the list is empty.

    ```bash
    certutil -D -d sql:/etc/ipsec.d -n "Nickname"